 Family travel health is extremely important.
 We tend to visit the travel doctor 8 weeks in advance of our trip.
 Our new baby will be too young for travel specific vaccinations.
 However our two year old will be able to have them.
 Therefore, the key to keeping a younger baby safe is breastfeeding.
 It’s really important for mum to be vaccinated to ensure immunity is being passed on through breast milk.
 In addition to that, we will be avoiding malarial areas, taking really good insect repellent precautions and being super careful with water.

 My husband is a type 1 diabetic so we have the added planning of his health needs.
 If someone in your family is travelling with a chronic disease, I would say it’s really important to plan with your specialist.
 For my hubby, he will see his diabetes specialist nurse and doctor to discuss his plans.
-He will be well stocked up on all off the equipment and will ensure to have blood tests before leaving.
+He will be well stocked up on all of the equipment and will ensure to have blood tests before leaving.
 For lots of more detailed info on this topic, see my family travel health article.

 Financing and budgeting

 Last time we went away, we were in a much better financial position.
 We had three incomes.
 I had two jobs and my husband was working up until about 10 weeks before we left.
 This time around we are living off one wage with much higher monthly outgoings as we had a small flat then and a bigger house now.
-I have therefore been working towards working digitally as much as possible.
+I have therefore been working towards working online as much as possible.
 There are plenty of remote jobs available these days.
 The plan is to do some online work in the evenings when the little ones are asleep.